From fan-shaped fish scale tiles to pretty hexagon mosaics and even complex quatrefoils, irregular shapes are taking bathroom tiles to the next level

 Domus’s latest range includes these unusual T-drop design in warm, metallic tones.
 The satin sheen finish reflects the light, with subtle highlights of gold.
 The combination of the autumnal bronze colour and soft, organic shape creates an exotic and opulent look.

-Claybrook hasn’t even officially launched yet but we’re already super excited about the debut tile collection from the new kid on the block.
-Due to go live this March, expect virtually any shape you can think of – from super skinny herringbone tiles to tiny hexagons, the more ornamental quatrefoil and even circular mosaics.
+Claybrook has just launched and we couldn’t be any more excited about the debut tile collection from the new kid on the block.
+Expect virtually any shape you can think of – from super skinny herringbone tiles to tiny hexagons, the more ornamental quatrefoil and even circular mosaics.

 With subtle blue and grey veining, the variety of shading creates a crisp, cool feel.
 We particularly love the more complex ornamental quatrefoil shape, which promises to lend bathrooms a more exotic, opulent look.